vishvAsa/rAmAnujIyam/paramparA/paramparAH.md

 Tatacharyas lost lot of sishyas in the 19th century since they lost the income from temple manyams in early 1800s (when Brits stopped varadan temple manyams from 1200+ villages and took over direct control of temple for a few decades).
 Tatacharyas were very active in sancharam till then.
 Those four decades led to them losing most of their sishyas

 ### कॊङ्गु-प्रदेशः
-Lots of v4 vdk sishyas in Kongu area were lost to tks
+Lots of v4 vdk sishyas in Kongu area were lost to tks.